 The reason for this is that they are generally very clean, don’t tend to emit any smelly odours and bathing more than required can disrupt the natural oils and other regulatory mechanisms in the GSDs coat.

-A save on maintenance of your dog is a save on your time!
+Saving on the maintenance of your dog is a save on your time!

 8) Lots Of Resources Available For Information and Help

-Because of its popularity, there are endless resources out there on the German Shepherd, including TheDailyShep.com!
+Because of its popularity, there are endless resources out there on the German Shepherd.

-If you have any questions or issues of any kind about your German Shepherd, the answers are pretty easy to find on the internet.
+If you have any questions or issues of any kind about your German Shepherd, there are hordes of communities out there where you can get information on your questions.

 1) They Shed A LOT of Hair… All Year Long